Welcome to Chaos Theory,

 Lessons learned from a failed Kickstarter

-TL;DR: Please pre-order my book via Kickstarter.
+TL;DR: You can order Beauty Hunting here.
 The majority (56 percent) of all Kickstarter projects fail.
 So it really should have come as no surprise when the Kickstarter to publish my debut photography book Beauty Hunting failed last summer.
-I only managed to raise 32 percent of the…
+I only managed to raise 32 percent of the money I…

 Read More